percona/psmdb-docs/source/install/index.rst

 Installing Percona Server for MongoDB
 =====================================

-|PSMDB| supports most 64-bit Linux distributions.
-Percona provides packages for the following systems:

-.. list-table:: Linux distributions supported by |PSMDB|
-   :widths: 70 30
-   :header-rows: 1

-   * - Supported Distributions
-     - Instructions
-   * - * Debian 9 (stretch)
-       * Debian 10 (buster)
-       * Ubuntu 16.04 (Xenial Xerus)
-       * Ubuntu 18.04 LTS (Bionic Beaver)
-       * Ubuntu 20.04 (Focal Fossa)
+Percona provides installation packages of |PSMDB| for the most 64-bit Linux distributions.
+Find the full list of supported platforms on the `Percona Software and Platform Lifecycle <https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb>`_ page.

+The recommended installation method is from |percona| repositories.
+Follow the links below for the installation instructions for your operating system.

 - :ref:`Install on Debian or Ubuntu <apt>`
-   * - * Red Hat Enterprise Linux / CentOS 6
-       * Red Hat Enterprise Linux / CentOS 7
 - :ref:`Install on RHEL or CentOS <yum>`

-.. note:: |PSMDB| should work on other Linus distributions (for example, Amazon Linux AMI and Oracle Linux), but it is tested only on platforms listed in the previous table.

 Alternative Install Instructions
 ================================================================================